-Global options: -h / --help and -v / --version are only recognized when they are the first argument (for example jaiph --help).
-They do not apply after a subcommand (jaiph build --help is not supported).
-The reporting subcommand documents its own flags: jaiph report --help.
+Global options: -h / --help and -v / --version are recognized only as the first token after jaiph (e.g. jaiph --help).
+They are not treated as global flags after a subcommand or a file path (jaiph run --help is not usage — use jaiph --help, or jaiph compile -h for compile-specific usage).

 jaiph ./flows/review.jh "review this diff"